United States of America

 Established in 1636, Harvard University is the oldest in the country and one of the most prestigious institutions of higher learning in the USA.
 It's famous for its brilliant faculties,…

-Today Beacon Hill brings to mind images of affluence and luxurious living, yet until the end of the 19th century it contained a community of free blacks and escaped slaves from the southern…
+Today, Beacon Hill brings to mind images of affluence and luxurious living.
+Yet until the end of the 19th century, it contained a free black community and escaped slaves who owned businesses,…

 Just across the Charles River from Boston, Cambridge is actually a city in its own right.
 But the two cities are so closely associated that many people believe them to be one and the same.…